merenlab/merenlab.org/data/micr-obs-future/index.md

 We are using `--contigs-mode` because our `collection.txt` describes contigs rather than splits.

-The collection is not stored in a separate file, but in the `PROFILE.db`.
+The collection is not stored in a separate file but in the `PROFILE.db`.

 ### Creating individual, self-contained anvi’o projects for each reference genome and its recruited reads